WorldWideTelescope/wwt-webgl-engine/docs/engine/content/freestanding-mode/_index.md

   - Hipparcos star database
   - Minor planets database
   - Planet and moon textures
+- **Most tours will not work.** If a tour relies on assets provided by the core WWT APIs, they will not have been loaded and will be missing.
+If you construct a tour that does *not* rely on these assets, it will work as expected.
 - **No constellation artwork.** These images are pulled from a WWT web API.
 - **No ISS (International Space Station) coordinate frame or 3D model.** WWT’s support for showing the ISS depends on web APIs to provide its current orbital parameters and a 3D model, so this support must be disabled in freestanding mode.
+- **Tour URLs in WTML folders must be specified.** In the standard mode, references to tours can be resolved to a URL that fetches their data based on a UUID registered with the WWT webservice.
+This is not possible in freestanding mode.
+- **No automatic ID-based thumbnail images for tours.** As above.
+These will use a generic star thumbnail image instead.
-- **No automatic name-based thumbnail images for places.** These will use a generic star thumbnail image instead.
+- **No automatic name-based thumbnail images for Places in WTML folders.** These will use a generic star thumbnail image instead.
 - **No automatic Bing-based DEM data for Mercator projection imagesets.** Some Earth data have elevation data automatically attached.
 This feature will be deactivated.